safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise2.md

 ---

 <br>**7) Test Solution**
 <br>Now test the solution by putting update001, update002 or update003.shp (and other extensions) into the BuildingUpdates folder.
-If these files already exist from an eariler exercise, delete them first, and then re-add them.
+If these files already exist from an earlier exercise, delete them first, then re-add them.
 You will find that each dataset put into the folder is added to the SpatiaLite database.

 Check the Completed Jobs page to confirm that the workspace was run.